1S-LSD: Chemistry

 1S-LSD belongs to the lysergamide class of compounds, which are characterized by the ergoline structure derived from lysergic acid.
 The compound is closely related to LSD and 1P-LSD but differs by the addition of a trimethylsilyl group on the propionyl chain.

 The nitrogen atom in the polycyclic indole group of the ergoline structure is a common site for chemical modifications, as it is highly reactive and accessible for various reactions.
 These modifications often include alkylations, acylations, Mannich reactions, and Michael additions.
 Such alterations are frequently explored in the synthesis of new analogues to modify pharmacological properties or evade legal controls.
 The addition of the trimethylsilyl group in 1S-LSD represents a strategic modification designed to keep the substance outside the coverage of Germany's New Psychoactive Substances Act (NpSG).
 Despite these changes, 1S-LSD likely retains a pharmacological profile similar to that of LSD, acting primarily as a serotonergic hallucinogen.

 Analogues

-Analogues of 1S-LSD include 1P-LSD, 1D-LSD, 1T-LSD, 1V-LSD, and 1cP-LSD, among others.
+Analogues of 1S-LSD include 1P-LSD, 1D-LSD, 1T-LSD, 1V-LSD, 1cP-LSD, and 1BP-LSD, among others.